One in 12 witnessed sexual harassment in Lloyd's insurance market: survey

-LONDON (Reuters) - Nearly one in 12 employees working in the Lloyd’s of London insurance market has witnessed sexual harassment there in the past year and a quarter have seen excessive drinking, according to a culture survey published by Lloyd’s on Tuesday.
+LONDON (Reuters) - Nearly one in 12 employees working in the Lloyd’s of London insurance market has witnessed sexual harassment there in the past year and a quarter has seen excessive drinking, according to a culture survey published by Lloyd’s on Tuesday.

-The market, which employees around 45,000 people in insurance and broking firms, is trying to improve standards of behavior after reports earlier this year of sexual harassment and day-time drinking.
+The market, which employees around 45,000 people in insurance and broking firms, is trying to improve standards of behavior after reports earlier this year of sexual harassment and daytime drinking.

-Eight percent of respondents had seen sexual harassment at Lloyd’s in the last 12 months and 24% had seen “excessive consumption of alcohol”, according to the Lloyd’s survey which had 6,000 responses.
-Twenty-two percent had seen people at their firms ignore inappropriate behavior.
+According to the survey of 6,000, 8% of respondents had seen sexual harassment at Lloyd’s in the last 12 months and 24% had seen “excessive consumption of alcohol”, while 22% had seen people at their firms ignore inappropriate behavior.

 “I don’t think anyone can deny there is a problem to address here,” Lloyd’s Chief Executive John Neal told Reuters by telephone, adding that publishing the survey in its “ugly raw fashion” should help bring about change.